dballard/markdown-bullet-journal/README.md

 ![Markdown Bullet Journal Logo](https://github.com/dballard/markdown-bullet-journal/raw/master/Markdown-Bullet-Journal.png "Markdown Bullet Journal Logo")

 Markdown Bullet Journal is a digital adaptation of [analog tech](http://bulletjournal.com/).
-For my personal productivity I found having a full markdown todo list file with daily migrations was the most optimal was to manage my time.
-I added in a utility to summarize my past work as the daily migrations made that hard to track.
+When using analog pen + paper, bullet journal migrations are expensive in space and time, however in digital form they are cheap.
+I found that for my personal productivity having a full markdown todo list file with daily migrations was the most optimal way to manage my time and a digital bullet journal enabled this.
+I added in a utility to summarize my past work as the daily migrations intentionally removed it.
+I have also extended this tool to my tastes adding in custom support for repetitive daily tasks and pomodoros.

 These are a simple set of utilities that work for me.
-Nothing fancy
+Nothing fancy.

 ## Usage